-You can reach me in one of three ways: you can email me using the Blackboard course email tool, call my office at 806-716-2434, or make an appointment to meet either in-person or via video conference using Collaborate in Blackboard.
+You can reach me in one of three ways: you can email me using the Blackboard email tool, call my office at 806-716-2434, or make an appointment to meet either in-person or via video conference using Skype.

-I return calls during business hours only: Monday - Thursday, 8:00 a.m. - 4:00 p.m., and Friday, 8:00 a.m. - noon.
-I do not return calls received outside of these hours until the next business day.
+I return emails and calls during business hours only: Monday - Thursday, 8:00 a.m. - 4:00 p.m., and Friday, 8:00 a.m. - noon.
+I do not return emails or calls received outside of these hours until the next business day.
 Also, keep in mind that I spend part of each day in the classroom.
+This is going to require some planning on your part; you won't be able to wait until the last minute to complete assignments.